Nexuscrafter/Thought-App/README.md

 # Features
 User Authentication: Users can create accounts, log in, and log out securely.

-# Profile Picture:
+# Profile Mnagement:
-Users can upload and manage their profile pictures.
+Users can upload and manage their profile, like update their profile pictures, username, and passwords.

 # Email Reminder:
-Users receive email reminders for important updates or events.
+Users receive email reminders in case of registering and reset of password

 # Password Reset:
 Implemented functionality to reset the password securely.

 # Thought Posting:
 Users can post their thoughts, ideas, or updates for others to see.
+They can also update and delete their thought.

 # Technologies Used
 Django: The web framework used to build the backend and manage server-side logic.